Can Dogs Eat Sour Cream? Is Sour Cream Safe for Dogs?

 When you sit down to enjoy a nice meal and your beloved canine is giving you those oh-so-hard-to-resist puppy eyes, it’s simply human nature to want to share some of your food with your furry family member.
 But discerning dog owners know that this isn’t always in their dog’s best interest, which is why you’re doing your research before feeding your dog any of your food.

-Luckily, sour cream isn’t harmful for dogs.
-After heaping some sour cream on your fajitas, is it ok for the dog to lick the spoon?
-Or maybe you wanted to put a dollop of sour cream on their food to liven it up.
-Is that ok?
+Luckily, sour cream isn’t harmful to dogs.
+So, after heaping some sour cream on your fajitas, is it okay for the dog to lick the spoon?
+Or maybe you want to put a dollop of sour cream on their food to liven it up.
+Is that okay?

 Is Sour Cream Safe for Dogs?